 Effective debarking of dried or frozen wood can become almost impossible in drums without some significant form of energy transfer.

 Three methods are used to assist drum debarking

 Heating water with steam is very costly due to the large quantities required as well as the loss to condensate.
-Separation of water from bark is elaborate and expensive if bark is to be used for fuel.
+Separation of water from the bark is elaborate and expensive if the bark is to be used for fuel.

 A degree of pulping takes place in wet debarking producing large quantities of small fibers as well as dissolving a number of inherent organic compounds increasing BOD and toxicity of the debarker effluent … requires treatment.